Instantaneous phase and frequency

-In 1922, according to Nahin, John Renshaw Carson defined the instantaneous frequency of a signal "as the time derivative of the signal's phase angle."
-In Frequency modulation, instantaneous frequency describes the frequency varying above and below the carrier frequency, at the audio tone frequency.
+In 1922 John Renshaw Carson defined the instantaneous frequency of a signal "as the time derivative of the signal's phase angle."
+In frequency modulation, instantaneous frequency describes the frequency varying above and below the carrier frequency, at the audio tone frequency.

 Instantaneous phase and frequency are important concepts in signal processing that occur in the context of the representation and analysis of time-varying functions.
 The instantaneous phase (also known as local phase or simply phase) of a complex-valued function s(t), is the real-valued function: